turingschool-examples/code_retreat/string_games/README.markdown

 * Level 1: Use whatever tools are helpful
 * Level 2: Don't use `.reverse`
-* Level 3: Don't use `.reverse` or any form of array
+* Level 3: Don't use `.reverse` or any form of Array

 ### Sentence Reversal